Goal-oriented Semantic Communication for Robot Arm Reconstruction in Digital Twin: Feature and Temporal Selections: Simulation Results

 Fig. \ref{fig:s_place_angle} and Fig. \ref{fig:s_place_vel} plot the normalised joint angle error and normalised joint velocity error over time under baselines and our proposed GSC framework when performing the pick-and-place task.
 We first observe that the angle error and the velocity error of the GSC framework are both relatively close to those of the Traditional Wireless Framework.
 This indicates that our framework did not introduce any additional errors while effectively reducing the communication load.
-We also observe that the errors produced by Traditional Wired Design are negligible because of the ideal wired link.
+We also observe that the errors produced by Traditional Wired Framework with ideal reconstruction message transmission are negligible compared to the rest wireless-based frameworks, which shows that the reconstruction errors are mainly caused by the unstable wireless channel.
 Meanwhile, it can be seen that the reconstruction error increases when its constraints are relaxed as messages that contribute less to improving the reconstruction accuracy are discarded.
 Importantly, combined with Fig. \ref{fig:s_place_load}, one can see that the transmission interval (i.e., the density of points) is dynamically adjusted according to the reconstruction error, with more messages being transmitted when the reconstruction error is larger.
-Also, it can be seen that the error performance of both the Traditional Wireless Design and our GSC framework significantly deteriorate when the robot is in contact with the object (i.e., the period between the \textit{grasp} phase and the \textit{release} phase).
+Also, it can be seen that the error performance of both the Traditional Wireless Framework and our GSC framework significantly deteriorate when the robot is in contact with the object (i.e., the period between the \textit{grasp} phase and the \textit{release} phase).
 This is because the interaction magnifies the errors caused by the wireless channel.
-For example, transmission failure of joint angles before the \textit{grasp} phase could result in position deviation of the contact point between the gripper and the object, which severely affects the robot’s dynamics according to Eq. \ref{equ:tau}, leading to error escalation and accumulation.
+On the one hand, the packet loss, especially the loss of contact force, during this period will affect the robot’s dynamics according to Eq. \ref{equ:tau}, which may in turn cause the digital robot to apply insufficient torque or overcompensate for external forces, ultimately disrupting its own behaviour.
+On the other hand, the transmission failure of joint angles before the \textit{grasp} phase could result in position deviation of the contact point between the gripper and the object, where this inconsistent contact status might cause error escalation and accumulation.
 This again highlights the novelty of our GSC framework because prior research \cite{9530501,9953092,10370739} always considered non-contact scenarios, and neglected the compounded effects of the unstable wireless channel and interactions that can potentially degrade the reconstruction quality.